About Our Art & Creative Process

-At The Badge Archive, we believe in celebrating scouting history through original creative works.
-Every illustration, heading, and resource graphic on this site is a result of our team’s dedicated effort to provide high-quality, independent visual aids for scout leaders.
+At The Badge Archive, we celebrate scouting history through original creative works.
+Every illustration, resource graphic, and article on this site is a result of our team’s dedicated effort to provide high-quality, independent visual and educational aids for scout leaders.

 Our Creative Process